Home Music Fresh Music | FEED ME Traverses Space, Time, and Genre in Crafting ‘High Street Creeps’ | My Unfiltered First Impressions

 by The Freaks - Staff

 I had high hopes for High Street Creeps.
 Jon Gooch, better known as FEED ME, has never really fit in any sort of genre box.
-His style spans from ultra catchy electro , to hard hitting dubstep and even the occasional euphoric love song.
-His sophomore is no exception to this genre-hopping and I found myself listening to each song several times over because every track is stellar in its own right – this record has teeth.
+His style spans from ultra catchy electro house, to hard hitting dubstep and even the occasional euphoric love song.
+His sophomore album is no exception to this genre-hopping and I found myself listening to each song several times over because every track is stellar in its own right – this record has teeth.
 High Street Creeps is FEED ME’s first studio album release on mau5trap and I feel like it is, sonically, a perfect fit for the label.

 “With the second album it was written all across the world, across a big expanse of time.
 Getting the mindset to distill it into something congruous meant a lot.”